Networks & Professional Associations

 Several Bowles Rice attorneys are members of the American Bar Association (ABA), the national representative of the legal profession that promotes quality legal education, competence, ethical conduct and professionalism and encourages pro bono and public service by its members.
 Founded in 1878, the ABA is committed to advancing the rule of law across the United States and beyond by providing practical resources for legal professionals, law school accreditation and more.

-Bowles Rice is a member of The Defense Trial Counsel of West Virginia (DTCWV) and several of our lawyers have served on its board.
-Two members of our Litigation Department, Chazz Printz and Gerry Stowers, are past presidents.
+Bowles Rice is a member of The Defense Trial Counsel of West Virginia (DTCWV) and several of our lawyers have served on its board; two are past presidents.
 Among the organization’s goals are support and advocacy for improvement of the adversary system of jurisprudence; elevating the standards of trial practice within West Virginia; to work for the elimination of court congestion and delays in civil litigation; and to enhance the knowledge and improve the skills of civil defense attorneys.

 Membership in the organization is restricted to attorneys licensed in the State of West Virginia who devote the majority of their practice to representing defendants in civil litigation of various types.